7Section7/HiFi-SoRaP-vulkan/README.md

     if a GPU-based method was selected, another option would be added to this tab and it allows the user to visualize the results obtained from SRP accelerations while the computation of the global accelerations is being done.

-    If the user pressed the â€™Startâ€™ button, these accelerations would be represented in a window with four 3D viewers showing each one of the components of the acceleration (x, y and z) and also its magnitude (see Fig. 17 and 18).
+    If the user pressed the "Start" button, these accelerations would be represented in a window with four 3D viewers showing each one of the components of the acceleration (x, y and z) and also its magnitude (see Fig. 17 and 18).
 In addition, the user can download the result as a txt file.